gd047/project_cost_escalation/index.md

 ## Slide 2

 <div class="alert alert-info">
-<p>Finaly, a warning message appears in the screen when the given values are forcing the model to extrapolate beyond the range of the original data.</p>
+<p>A warning message appears on the screen, when the given values are forcing the model to extrapolate beyond the range of the original data.</p>
 </div>

+The application contains two additional tabs with

+> - The model summary and its plot